mirabud/image-video-analysis-project-1/README.md

 "imgs" folder contains the images and labels of manually annonated images.
 "metrics.py" contains the function to calculate the MSE and accuracy metrics (Precision, Recall, F1-Score and Accuracy).

-To run the code, download the ZIP file and run the "solution_josep.ipynb" file.
+To run the code, download the ZIP file and run the "solution.ipynb" file.
 In the code, you can choose one out of the 3 pre-processing options: Gaussian Blur with Canny edge detection, Laplacian filter, or Histogram equalization.

 # Results